How to Prepare Radio Scripts for Production

 [FILTER] This will indicate to the engineer just how long the

-For reverb effects, you will do the same highlighting, but use the blue
+effect is in use.
+For reverb effects, you will do the same highlighting, but use the

+important instructions will ensure executing them in every performance.
 Once the music and effects device cues have been highlighted in the

 pages so that Page 1 and Page 2 will open together--with page 1 on the left

 and page 2 on the right.
-Then insert all other pages back to back this way.
+Then insert all other pages back-to-back this way.

 Now the engineer has two pages open at a time and can see ahead when the

-Starting with the listing of Sound Effects Roles, use one color to highlight
+etc. For LIVE SFX, start with the listing of Sound Effects Roles,

 all the SFX for each SFX artist.
 Highlight all of these in say, green.
+EXAMPLE:

 SOUND EFFECTS ARTIST #1: